Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 {{< sheetmusic src="sheetmusic/c-major-scale-triads.xml" mode="simple" >}}

 Finally, you can go ahead and start making some music by playing any diatonic chords over a fixed major or minor scale.
-In fact, if you want to start a career as a pop musician, you may already learned enough theory to produce basic four-chord-songs played by famous interpreters such as Ed Sheeran.
+In fact, if you want to start a career as a pop musician, diatonic harmonies are sufficient to produce basic four-chord-songs played by famous interpreters such as Ed Sheeran.
-However, chord progressions in jazz and classical music are more complex and require a more thorough understanding of how the music was composed.
+However, chord progressions in jazz and classical music are more complex and require a more thorough understanding of how that music was composed.

 ## Functional Harmony